cschladetsch/KAI/Source/Library/Language/Pi/Readme.md

 `"Hello, world" print &`

 This first pushes the string literal `"Hello, world"` onto the data stack.
-It then pushes the (adress of) the `print` function onto the stack.
+It then pushes the the `print` function onto the stack.
 The ampersand `&` means "continue execution using the top of the data stack".

-The result is that hello world is printed onto the stack:
+The result is that hello world is printed to stdout:

 ```
-> "Hello, world" print &
+pi> "Hello, world" print &
 Hello, world
+pi>
 ```

 The same for adding two numbers: `1 2 +` yields `3`, etc. See [Reverse Polish Notation](https://en.wikipedia.org/wiki/Reverse_Polish_notation).